I Know What You Did Last Summer: Accolades

-Sony Pictures Home Entertainment released the film on Blu-ray for the first time on July 22, 2008, with additional special features including the director's short film, Joyride.
-On 30 September 2014, Mill Creek Entertainment re-released the film on Blu-ray as a budget disc, featuring the film alone with no bonus materials.
+Franchise

 Sequels

-The film was followed by I Still Know What You Did Last Summer (1998) and I'll Always Know What You Did Last Summer (2006).
-In the first sequel, Love Hewitt, Prinze Jr. and Watson reprise their roles.
-The second sequel has very little relation to the first two, other than the premise, the villain and the producers.
+A sequel titled I Still Know What You Did Last Summer was released in 1998, with a direct-to-video film, I'll Always Know What You Did Last Summer, released in 2006.
+In the first sequel, Hewitt, Prinze Jr. and Watson reprised their roles.
+The third film has very little relation to the first two, other than the premise, the villain and the producers.
 It featured new characters and a different setting.

-In February 2023, it was announced that a legacy sequel was in development with Love Hewitt and Prinze Jr. in negotiations to reprise their respective roles.
-Jennifer Kaytin Robinson would direct the film from a script written by Leah McKendrick, based on an idea by Robinson and McKendrick.
-Neal H. Moritz will serve as producer.
+In February 2023, a legacy sequel was announced to be in development, with Jennifer Love Hewitt and Freddie Prinze Jr. in negotiations to reprise their respective roles.
+Jennifer Kaytin Robinson was selected to direct the film from a script written by Leah McKendrick, based on an idea by Robinson and McKendrick.
+Neal H. Moritz would serve as producer.
 The plot is said to be similar in approach to Scream (2022), in which characters from the original film are included in a story featuring a younger cast.
-That following month, Prinze Jr. said in an interview that he had not received an offer, explaining "They just said that to get people excited.
-I haven't spoken to anyone at their company, my agents haven't received an offer from them whatsoever".
+The film was released in July 2025.

 Remakes

 This film was unofficially remade in India by Anil V. Kumar as Kucch To Hai (2003), starring Tusshar Kapoor.
-However, in an interview to Hindustan Times Kapoor denied that the makers of his film copied this particular film.
+However, in an interview to Hindustan Times, Kapoor denied that the makers of his film copied this particular film.

-Also in 2003, another Indian remake was made entitled Dhund.